-When the speed of a certain loading event is too fast for the human eye to capture, high-speed imaging can be an extremely valuable analyzing tool.
-It allows for digitally recording short-time events occurring in a few milliseconds or fast-moving objects that cannot be viewed or analyzed in real-time.
-These images can be rendered to a digital video, giving greater insight into the actual behavior, and this by slowing down the video frame rate to a speed that allows for visual analysis.
+When the speed of a certain loading event is too fast for the human eye to capture, high-speed imaging can be an extremely valuable analysing tool.
+It allows for digitally recording short-time events occurring in a few milliseconds or fast-moving objects that cannot be viewed or analysed in real-time.
+These images can be rendered to a digital video, giving greater insight into the actual behaviour, and this by slowing down the video frame rate to a speed that allows for visual analysis.

-High-speed imaging is frequently used in material characterization to analyze the physical and/or mechanical properties of various materials and components.
-For example, when dropping a mass or object from a certain height onto a product, high-speed images are used to perform impact energy studies and analyze first failure points together with overall structural integrity.
+High-speed imaging is frequently used in material characterization to analyse the physical and/or mechanical properties of various materials and components.
+For example, when dropping a mass or object from a certain height onto a product, high-speed images are used to perform impact energy studies and analyse first failure points together with overall structural integrity.

-Besides material characterization and model calibration, high-speed imaging can also play a role in analyzing manufacturing and production processes, machinery kinetics, and dynamics.
+Besides material characterization and model calibration, high-speed imaging can also play a role in analysing manufacturing and production processes, machinery kinetics, and dynamics.

 Drop weight impact test combined with in-situ high-speed camera monitoring of the top and bottom surface.